As you get older it is thought your arteries naturally begin to harden and narrow, leading to atherosclerosis.

 - drinking excessive amounts of alcohol

 - a lack of exercise

 If you have poorly controlled type 1 or type 2 diabetes, the excess glucose in your blood can damage the walls of your arteries.

 Being overweight or obese does not directly increase your risk of developing atherosclerosis and cardiovascular disease (CVD), but it does lead to related risk factors that do.
-In particular, people who are overweight or obese:
+In particular, overweight or obese people:

 - have an increased risk of developing high blood pressure